dart-lang/language/working/0093 - Gradual Language Change Migration/0094 - Per Library Language Version Selection/strawman.md

 Since our plan for new language features is to develop and test them under an "experiments" flag, the tools already need to be able to turn individual features on and off.
 When a feature is released, we can then just keep those flags alive, but link them to the language versions instead of individual command-line flags.
 It does mean that the tools must be able to flip flags on a per-library basis.

 The same feature should not be available under both a version flag and an experiment flag.
-The moment it releases, the experiment command-line flag stops working and cause a warning to be printer, until it is eventually removed.
+The moment it releases, the experiment command-line flag stops working and cause a warning to be printed, until the flag is eventually removed.

 We should deprecate old language _versions_ eventually.
 For example, we can _deprecate_ all language versions older than, say, six months (but probably more).
 Being deprecated means that you get a warning if using it, but everything keeps working.
 Then maybe we can remove support for deprecated language versions when we do a major-version release of the language.

 Again, we should invest in tools that automate migration to new language versions, at least as well as technically possible.
-That tool definitely needs to know about all language versions since
+That tool definitely needs to know about all language versions since 2.0.

-2.0.

 The _Dart formatter_ might be more affected than other tools, because it can be run on individual files, without having the package resolution configuration that we would piggy-back the versioning on.
 Since the Dart formatter still uses the analyzer for parsing, it might be handled by the analyzer.
 The analyzer will need version information in all cases.
 Defaulting to the most recent version when there is no other hint is the obvious choice.
 The Dart formatter also needs to be able to _output_ all supported versions, which may be complicated (especially if we do something like adding optional semicolons in a version).